ThreeJars

-ThreeJars, Inc. is a U.S.-based company specializing in teaching financial literacy to children aged 5 to 13 through an online allowance service.
-They believe it is best to teach children about money early in life, through allowance, and hands-on experience.
-As of 2021, ThreeJars has gone out of business due to high operational costs as stated on their site.
-New companies have emerged (such as Greenlight, GoHenry, and Joon for Kids) with a similar mission to take its place in helping children in roughly the same age range learn about certain life skills.
+ThreeJars, Inc. was a U.S.-based company specializing in teaching financial literacy to children aged 5 to 13 through an online allowance service.
+They encouraged teaching children about money early in life, through allowance, and hands-on experience.

+As of 2021, ThreeJars had gone out of business due to high operational costs, as stated on their site.

 Operation

-ThreeJars works like an online bank for children, but instead of cash, parents pay allowances in IOUs, representing real money.
-Parents decide how the allowance will be allocated to their child's SAVE, SPEND and SHARE Jars.
-Parents can track chores and paying projects.
-Earned IOUs are credited to a child's jars, but the actual cash stays with the parent.
-A parent's approval is required for all financial transactions.
-Children learn to budget, set financial goals, delay gratification, earn interest, and make charitable donations.
-Children track their financial choices.
+ThreeJars worked like an online bank for children, but instead of cash, parents paid allowances in IOUs, representing real money.
+Parents decided how the allowance would be allocated to their child's SAVE, SPEND and SHARE Jars.
+Parents could track chores and paying projects.
+Earned IOUs were credited to a child's jars, but the actual cash stayed with the parent.
+A parent's approval was required for all financial transactions.
+Children learned to budget, set financial goals, delay gratification, earn interest, and make charitable donations.
+Children tracked their own financial choices.

-ThreeJars employs the financial expertise of Jean Chatzky.
+ThreeJars employed the financial expertise of Jean Chatzky.

-ThreeJars is located in Westport, Connecticut and services the United States and Canada.
+The company was located in Westport, Connecticut, and serviced the United States and Canada.